Three modern terraced houses with Marziale facing brick

 "Constructed on an area of just over one acre, the stylish new houses are very contemporary in design,

-and feature warm yellow clay Marziale bricks from Wienerberger"
+and feature warm yellow clay Marziale bricks from wienerberger"

 The Managing Director of Carrickreagh Developments, Diarmuid O’Sullivan, identified Marziale bricks as the ideal material with which to execute the construction of the seven three-storey townhouses positioned alongside Prospect House, as well as the pair of two-bedroom lodges which form an entrance to the landscaped grounds.